The Cosmic Wheels of Jim Clark-- The 1967 Dutch Grand Prix

 The question of who was the best ever is often asked.
 Clark generally gets the nod, and the statistics back it up.
 No one has yet to top his 35-percent Grand Prix winning percentage, or his 8 grand slams (qualifying fastest, setting the fastest lap in the race, and leading from start to finish).
 He also achieved most wins while leading every lap (5 in 1963 and 1965), highest percentage of laps leading a GP (71.5 percent in 1963), and highest percentage of possible championship points in a season (100 percent in 1963 and 1965).

 Beyond being a racing driver of enormous talent and determination, Clark exuded charm and manners that reflected his upbringing.
 Many thought him shy, but reserved was a better adjective.
 It was only when he felt relaxed with people that he felt comfortable and would open up.
 Fundamentally his enormous talent bemused him, and although he unquestionably liked to show off in a car, he never stooped to posturing or boastfulness.
-Though he won races around the globe, came to meet the glittering and the famous, his feet remained firmly on the ground, his heart in the farmland of the Border region.
+Though he won races around the globe, and would meet the glittering and the famous, his feet would remain firmly on the ground, his heart in the farmland of the Border region.